awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are shown [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.6/pkg/awsutils/vpc_ip_resource_limit.go)\.
 You may need to update your CNI version to take advantage of the latest supported instance types\.
 For more information, see [Amazon VPC CNI plugin for Kubernetes upgrades](cni-upgrades.md)\.
 **Important**
 Some instance types might not be available in all Regions\.
-   + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of the current recommended Amazon EKS\-optimized Linux AMI ID\.
+   + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of the current recommended Amazon EKS\-optimized Linux AMI ID for a Kubernetes version\.
 If you want to use the Amazon EKS\-optimized accelerated AMI, then replace *amazon\-linux\-2* with `amazon-linux-2-gpu`\.
-If you want to use a different Kubernetes minor version supported with Amazon EKS, then you can replace *1\.17* with a different [supported version](kubernetes-versions.md)\.
+If you want to use a different Kubernetes minor version supported with Amazon EKS, then you can replace **1\.x** with a different [supported version](kubernetes-versions.md)\.
+We recommend specifying the same Kubernetes version as your cluster\.
 **Note**
 The Amazon EKS node AMI is based on Amazon Linux 2\.
 You can track security or privacy events for Amazon Linux 2 at the [Amazon Linux Security Center](https://alas.aws.amazon.com/alas2.html) or subscribe to the associated [RSS feed](https://alas.aws.amazon.com/AL2/alas.rss)\.
 Security and privacy events include an overview of the issue, what packages are affected, and how to update your instances to correct the issue\.
    + **NodeImageId**: \(Optional\) If you are using your own custom AMI \(instead of the Amazon EKS\-optimized AMI\), enter a node AMI ID for your Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.